-- Babysitters
+- Babysitters age 18 or older.

-- Caretakers
+- Caretakers.

-- Housekeepers
+- Domestic workers.

-- Maids
+- Drivers.

-- Domestic workers
+- Health aides.

-- Drivers
+- House cleaning workers.

-- Nannies
+- Housekeepers.

-- Private nurses
+- Maids.

-- Health aides
+- Nannies.

-- Yard workers
+- Private nurses.

-- House cleaning workers
+- Yard workers.

-- Workers Who Are Not Household Employees
+Workers Who Are Not Household Employees

 If only the worker can control how the work is done, the worker is not a household employee but is self-employed.
 A self-employed worker usually provides his or her own tools and offers services to the general public as an independent business.
 A worker who performs child care services in his or her home generally is not a household employee.
-If an agency provides the worker and controls what work is done, the worker is not a household employee.